Pfizer says COVID-19 vaccine is looking 90% effective :: WRAL.com

 Pfizer says COVID-19 vaccine is looking 90% effective

-The announcement, less than a week after a presidential election that was seen as a referendum on President Donald Trump's handling of the crisis, was a rare and major piece of encouraging news lately in the battle against the scourge that has killed more than 1.2 million people worldwide, including almost a quarter-million in the U.S. alone.
+The announcement, less than a week after an election that was seen as a referendum on President Donald Trump's handling of the crisis, was a rare and major piece of encouraging news lately in the battle against the scourge that has killed more than 1.2 million people worldwide, including almost a quarter-million in the United States alone.
+Confirmed cases in the U.S. were expected to eclipse 10 million on Monday, the highest in the world.

-Pharmaceutical companies and various countries are in a global race to develop a vaccine against the virus.

 “We’re in a position potentially to be able to offer some hope,” Dr. Bill Gruber, Pfizer’s senior vice president of clinical development, told The Associated Press.
 “We’re very encouraged.”

+“It’s going to have a major impact on everything we do with respect to COVID,” Fauci said.

+Pharmaceutical companies and various countries are in a global race to develop a vaccine against the virus.
+Fauci said that the Pfizer vaccine and virtually all others in testing target the spike protein the coronavirus uses to infect cells, so the results validate that approach.

-Monday's announcement doesn't mean a vaccine is imminent: This interim analysis, from an independent data monitoring board, looked at 94 infections recorded so far in a study that has enrolled nearly 44,000 people in the U.S. and five other countries.
-Some participants got the vaccine, others got dummy shots.
+Monday's announcement doesn't mean for certain that a vaccine is imminent: This interim analysis, from an independent data monitoring board, looked at 94 infections recorded so far in a study that has enrolled nearly 44,000 people in the U.S. and five other countries.
+Some participants got the vaccine, while others got dummy shots.

 Pfizer Inc. did not provide any more details about those infections and cautioned that the initial protection rate might change by the time the study ends.
 Even revealing such early data is highly unusual.

-If Pfizer's vaccine ultimately pans out, "it’s going to be a while before this has a major impact at the population level,” Goodman said.

-The interim results were “an interesting first signal,” but questions remain, said Marylyn Addo, head of the tropical medicine unit at UKE hospital in Hamburg, Germany.
+Whenever any vaccine arrives, initial supplies will be scarce and rationed, with priority likely to be given to health care workers and others on the front lines.
+Pfizer has estimated that 50 million doses of its vaccine could be available globally by the end of 2020, which could cover 25 million people, since it is given in two doses.

 Global markets, already buoyed by the victory of President-elect Joe Biden, exploded on the news from Pfizer.
 Major markets in Europe, where infections have soared, were up 5%.
-In the U.S., Dow futures also rose 5% and were up about 1,400 points just over two hours before the opening bell.
+In the U.S., the S%P 500 surged 3.7% after the opening bell, and the Dow Jones Industrial Average was up more than 1,300 points.

 Trump, who had suggested during the presidential campaign that a vaccine could be ready by Election Day, tweeted on Monday: “STOCK MARKET UP BIG, VACCINE COMING SOON.
 REPORT 90% EFFECTIVE.
 SUCH GREAT NEWS!”

-Earlier this year, Dr. Anthony Fauci, the government’s top infectious-disease expert, said he would be happy with a COVID-19 vaccine that was 60% effective.
+Earlier this year, Fauci said he would be happy with a COVID-19 vaccine that was 60% effective.
+Scientists have warned for months that any COVID-19 shot may be only as good as flu vaccines, which are about 50% effective and require yearly shots.

+Pfizer opted not to join the Trump administration’s Operation Warp Speed, which helped a half-dozen drugmakers accelerate their vaccine testing and helped fund the work.
+Instead, Pfizer funded all its testing and manufacturing costs itself.
+The company said it has invested billions of dollars.

 Volunteers in the final-stage studies, and the researchers, don't know who received the real vaccine or a dummy shot.
 But a week after their second required dose, Pfizer's study began counting the number who developed COVID-19 symptoms and were confirmed to have the coronavirus.